vruss14/daily-planner/README.md

 This was a fun and useful project to create, and I learned even more about for loops and local storage in the process.
 I also learned more about setting a new class attribute conditionally, which is a great technique to keep in mind.

+Because I noticed that my JavaScript code is repetitious, I worked with my tutor to better understand ways to simplify and condense my code.
+Together, we created a second JavaScript file where I learned about the forEach method, the parseInt method, template literals, and the difference between let and const.
+I am excited to use what I've learned from my tutor in future assignments.
+I added this file to the repo for reference, but it is commented out.

 Please find the deployed application here: https://vruss14.github.io/daily-planner/

 ## Installation